 Cohen and Wolf Celebrates Black History Month; joined by Attorney Aigné Goldsby

-In celebration of Black History Month, Cohen and Wolf’s Diversity and Inclusion Committee continued its Lunch & Learn Series on Thursday February 25th.
+In celebration of Black History Month, Cohen and Wolf’s Diversity, Equity and Inclusion Committee continued its Lunch & Learn Series on Thursday February 25th.
 The Firm was joined by Attorney Aigné Goldsby who shared insightful perspectives about Black attorneys who have changed the legal landscape in Connecticut and provided important historical context for the legal profession in our state.
 Attorney Goldsby also posed critical questions to attendees about the Black and African American experience in the legal field in Connecticut, and graciously shared personal stories about her path to the law and experiences as a Black Female Lawyer.

 For those interested, resources discussed during the Lunch & Learn include:

 - “Still We Rise: African Americans at the UConn School of Law” Constance Belton Greene

 - YouTube talk regarding the book hosted by UConn Law: https://www.youtube.com/watch?v=hvj7jbm1e8A

 - Connecticut Bar Foundation’s Attorneys of Color Project: https://www.ctbarfdn.org/what-we-do/programs/celebrating-our-history/history-project-on-attorneys-of-color/overview.html

 The event was a wonderful way to highlight the accomplishments of Black and African American Attorneys within our state and celebrate Black excellence.
 The Firm is extremely grateful to Attorney Goldsby for joining our series and making this another successful Lunch & Learn.